godotengine/godot/README.md

 Godot is not only an engine but an ever-growing community of users and engine developers.
 The main community channels are listed [on the homepage](https://godotengine.org/community).

-The best way to get in touch with the core engine developers is to join the [Godot Contributors Chat](https://chat.godotengine.org).
+The best way to get in touch with the core engine developers is by joining the [Godot Contributors Chat](https://chat.godotengine.org).

 To get started contributing to the project, see the [contributing guide](CONTRIBUTING.md).